Skip to content

 TL;DR

-This paper proposes OpTI-BFM — a test-time task inference method for Behavior Foundation Models that requires neither a complete reward function nor an annotated dataset, and recovers oracle performance within approximately 5 episodes of environment interaction.
-The core insight is to exploit the linear structure of successor features to reduce task inference to a linear bandit problem, employing a UCB strategy for optimistic exploration in task embedding space, with formal regret guarantees.
+This paper proposes OpTI-BFM—a method for Behavior Foundation Models that, during test-time, does not require a complete reward function or labeled datasets.
+Instead, it infers tasks and recovers Oracle performance within just 5 episodes of environment interaction.
+The core idea leverages the linear structure of successor features to reduce task inference to a linear bandit problem, utilizing a UCB strategy for optimistic exploration with a formal regret bound.

 Background & Motivation

-Key Challenge: BFM zero-shot policy retrieval is computationally efficient (requiring only a single linear regression) but data-annotation-inefficient (requiring large amounts of labeled data for task inference).
+Key Challenge: The zero-shot policy retrieval of BFMs is computationally efficient (requiring only one linear regression) but data-inefficient for labeling (requiring massive labeled data for task inference).

 Method